 School must give standardized test scores to parents of current students and all program applicants as well.
 A myriad of other information also must be given annually to all parents and applicants (see other regulation below).

-All school in the MPCP must attend a fiscal training course prior to opening.
-In addition all schools must:
+All schools must attend a fiscal training course prior to opening.
+In addition, all schools must:

-- Provide comprehensive evidence of sound fiscal practices; and
+- Provide comprehensive evidence of sound fiscal practices

 - Have an independent financial audit done by a certified public accountant.

-DPI may remove schools from the MPCP that fail to meet these requirements, or whose audits present a “going concern” to the school’s viability.
+DPI may remove schools that fail to meet these requirements, or whose audits present a “going concern” to the school’s viability.

 Click here to view a sample Fiscal Information Report from DPI.